What is Phase One of the Renewable Heat Incentive (RHI)?

 Are residential developments featuring individual ground arrays eligible for support under the RHI?

-The Domestic RHI (Phase 2) is scheduled to launch in Spring 2014; tariff levels have been confirmed ahead of its launch with 18.8p/kWh available to single domestic dwellings that install ground source heat pumps, payable for 7 years.
+Yes, under the domestic RHI tariff (Phase 2).
+The domestic RHI (Phase 2) is scheduled to launch in Spring 2014; tariff levels have been confirmed ahead of its launch with 18.8p/kWh available to single domestic dwellings that install ground source heat pumps, payable for 7 years.

 MCS accredited domestic installations since 15th July 2009 will be eligible for the RHI Phase 2; Kensa Engineering is an approved MCS accredited installer, and Kensa products are MCS accredited.